jbryer/EPSY887-Fall2019/content/_index.md

 This course is graded as pass/fail.
 Successful students will attend and participate in the weekly classes as well as contribute to the course wiki.
 Weekly assignments will be assigned as appropriate.

+* **Participation** (10%) - Participate in class and the Slack discussions.
+* **Labs** (20%) - R Labs will be assigned as appropriate.
-* **Website** - Students are to create a website using either the `blogdown` or `bookdown` R package.
+* **Website** (30%) - Students are to create a website using either the `blogdown` or `bookdown` R package.
-* **Presentation** - The culmination of the course will be a short (20 to 30 minutes) presentation and document outlining the analysis you conducted with your dataset.
+* **Presentation** (40%) - The culmination of the course will be a short (20 to 30 minutes) presentation and document outlining the analysis you conducted with your dataset.
 Students are encouraged to bring their own dataset (e.g. data to be used for a dissertation), but that is not necessary.
 Many free and public datasets are available for use and will be discussed in the first couple classes.

 ### References